jisraeli/NNBuilder/README.md

 =========
 Building Neural Network Models Node by Node.

-AdaScale: This NNBuilder version attempts adaptive scaling/preprocessing
+AdaScale: This NNBuilder version attempts adaptive scaling/preprocessing.
+Implementation in progress.

 In a nutshell: